huggingface/blog/gemma.md

 ## Acknowledgments

-Releasing such a model with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Eleuther Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for LLM evaluations; [Olivier](https://huggingface.co/olivierdehaene) and [David](https://huggingface.co/drbh) for Text Generation Inference Support; [Simon](https://huggingface.co/sbrandeis) for developing the new access control features on Hugging Face;  [Arthur](https://huggingface.co/ArthurZ), [Younes](https://huggingface.co/ybelkada), and [Sanchit](https://huggingface.co/sanchit-gandhi) for integrating Gemma into transformers; [Morgan](https://huggingface.co/mfuntowicz) for integrating Gemma into optimum-nvidia; [Nathan](https://huggingface.co/nsarrazin) and [Victor](https://huggingface.co/victor) for making Gemma available in Hugging Chat.
+Releasing such models with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Eleuther Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for LLM evaluations; [Olivier](https://huggingface.co/olivierdehaene) and [David](https://huggingface.co/drbh) for Text Generation Inference Support; [Simon](https://huggingface.co/sbrandeis) for developing the new access control features on Hugging Face;  [Arthur](https://huggingface.co/ArthurZ), [Younes](https://huggingface.co/ybelkada), and [Sanchit](https://huggingface.co/sanchit-gandhi) for integrating Gemma into transformers; [Morgan](https://huggingface.co/mfuntowicz) for integrating Gemma into optimum-nvidia (coming); [Nathan](https://huggingface.co/nsarrazin), [Victor](https://huggingface.co/victor), and [Mishig](https://huggingface.co/mishig) for making Gemma available in Hugging Chat.

 And Thank you to the Google Team for releasing Gemma and making it available to the open-source AI community!